Dogs bite about 4.5 million Americans each year

 - Do not leave small children in the presence of a dog unsupervised — especially if the dog is unfamiliar to the child.

-- When approaching a dog, move slowly, and give the dog an opportunity to approach you and extend a hand under the dog’s nose to allow it to sniff you first.
+- When approaching a dog, move slowly, and give the dog an opportunity to approach you.
+Extend a hand under the dog’s nose to allow it to sniff you first.

 - If a dog grows aggressive, avoid running away or screaming.
 Remain calm, make slow movements, and don’t make eye contact with the dog.